avi130/Ex3-game/README.md

 robot and so on untill the game is over.
 - Auto mode:  play the best case that can be.

 This assignment data structures and algorithms are based on previous project Ex2: https://github.com/avi130/OPP-Ex2

+ image examples from the game;

 ![](https://i.imgur.com/8dsMn1o.png)